citrus

 Sign up here to receive these recipes in your inbox

-If you like eggs, they make a fantastic breakfast.
-Add a serving of greens like spinach or Swiss chard and a serving a shitake mushrooms, and this will definitely give you plenty of energy for the day.
+Finally, eggs make a fantastic breakfast.
+I recommend adding a serving of greens like spinach or Swiss chard and a serving a shitake mushrooms, and this will definitely give you plenty of energy for the day.

 2. Get to know your nutrients

 My favourite winter ingredients to boost my health in the winter are orange-coloured fruit and vegetables like orange peppers, squash, sweet potato, carrots, oranges, tangerines and persimmons.
-To this, you can add spices like turmeric and ginger which are anti-inflammatory and contains antioxidants.
+You can also add spices like turmeric and ginger to your dishes which are anti-inflammatory and contains antioxidants.
 And let’s not forget red lentils which are delicious in soups and stews.

 If you wish to receive personal recommendations on supplementation for yourself or your family, feel free to get in touch.